DragonSenses/Algorithms/LeetCode/58-length-of-last-word/problem.md

 1. `1 <= s.length <= 10^4`
 2. The string `s` consists of only English letters and spaces `' '`.
 3. There will be at least one word in `s`.

+# String Index Manipulation Approach

+String index manipulation is a powerful and fundamental technique in programming, enabling you to efficiently process and manipulate strings.
+By understanding how to work with string indices, you can perform a wide range of text-processing tasks effectively.